starlit-nox/reading-notes/201/Class01/classnotes_01.md

 - browser builds the DOM tree and applies the styles from the CSSOM tree and executes the JS

-- it works simliar to a painter building up a painting
+- it works similar to a painter building up a painting

 3. **How can you find images to add to a Website?**

 - Looking for royalty free / copyright free images on google

-- png tree, pixel bay, etc.
+- png tree, pixabay, etc.

 4. **How do you create a String vs a Number in JavaScript?**

-- a string can be indefnied by single, double, or backtick quotes
+- a string can be defined by single, double, or backtick quotes
 ```
 let name = "John";
 ```

-- numbers have no quotatons and are
+- numbers have no quotations and are
 ```
 let a = 1;
 ```